hylang/hy/docs/contrib/flow.rst

 .. versionadded:: 0.10.1

-The ``flow`` macros allow a programmer to direct the flow of his program with greater ease.
+The ``flow`` macros allow directing the flow of a program with greater ease.

 Macros
 ======